-How to pay online with a credit card
+How to pay with a credit card online

 Check that the website URL starts with the letters “https:” and has an image of a small padlock, usually in the top left-hand corner.

-Add items to your basket and either go to the checkout to pay or keep shopping.
+Add items to your basket and checkout to pay or keep shopping.

-Look for the shopping icon which is often in the top right-hand corner of the web page.
-This is the checkout page where you’ll provide all your billing details.
+Look for the shopping icon, often in the top right-hand corner of the web page.
+This is the checkout page where you’ll provide billing details.

-- Enter your details.
 Enter your name, address, contact telephone numbers and email address.
 Some businesses ask you to create an account when you complete a purchase.
-In most cases you can do this automatically when you make your first purchase by entering a username and password.
+You can often do this automatically when you make your first purchase by entering a username and password.

-- Choose “credit card” as your payment method.
 You will be prompted to choose how you want to pay.
 Other options could include debit card, PayPal and bank transfers.
 You may also be required to select whether you have a Visa, Mastercard or American Express credit card.

 Enter the name on the front of the card, the 16-digit card number, the expiration and the three-digit security code found on the back.

-- Confirm the payment.
 Press the “confirm” button to submit your payment.
 Remember not to hit the button more than once while you’re waiting for the payment confirmation page to load, otherwise you may end up getting charged twice.